Victoria Sharp: Early life

-She is the daughter of Lord Sharp of Grimsdyke.
-Her twin brother is Richard Sharp, a former Goldman Sachs banker, and Chairman of the BBC from February 2021.
-She is Jewish.
+She is the daughter of The Lord Sharp of Grimsdyke.
+Her twin brother is Richard Sharp, a former Goldman Sachs banker, and former Chairman of the BBC.
+She is of Jewish faith.
 She was educated at North London Collegiate School and the University of Bristol.

 Career

-Sharp was called to the Bar, Inner Temple in 1979.
+Sharp was called to the Bar by the Inner Temple in 1979 and joined 1 Brick Court in 1982, mainly practising in defamation and media law.
 She became a Recorder in 1998, and a QC in 2001.

 She was appointed Dame Commander of the Order of the British Empire (DBE), as is customary, on her appointment as a Justice of the High Court on 13 January 2009.

 She was Presiding Judge of the Western Circuit from 2012 to 2013, and was appointed a Lady Justice of Appeal in 2013.
 She became Vice-President of the Queen's Bench Division on 1 January 2016, succeeding Sir Nigel Davis.
 She became President of the Queen's Bench Division from 23 June 2019 succeeding Sir Brian Leveson.

+In 2023, it was reported that she was on the final shortlist to become Lord Chief Justice, alongside Dame Sue Carr, who was selected for the post.

 Personal life

 Sharp married a doctor; she had four children within five years.
 Nevertheless, she remained in full-time law practice during those years, not taking leave.
-"She was convinced that if she had not dedicated herself to her job as she did by rejecting any leave on the birth of any of her children, she would have been significantly disadvantaged; as she puts it, if you were not there in Chambers, you did not receive briefs and you had no job."
+"She was convinced that if she had not dedicated herself to her job as she did by rejecting any leave on the birth of any of her children, she would have been significantly disadvantaged; as she puts it, "if you were not there in Chambers, you did not receive briefs and you had no job."